Generalized Lee Bounds: JobCorps revisited

-\cite{LeeBound} studies the effect of winning a lottery to attend JobCorps, a federal vocational and training program, on applicants' wages.
+\paragraph{Data description. } \cite{LeeBound} studies the effect of winning a lottery to attend JobCorps, a federal vocational and training program, on applicants' wages.
 In the mid-1990s, JobCorps used lottery-based admission to assess its effectiveness.
 The control group of $5, 977$ applicants was essentially embargoed from the program for three years, while the remaining applicants (the treated group) could enroll in JobCorps as usual.
 The sample consists of $9,145$ JobCorps applicants and has data on lottery outcome, hours worked and wages for 208 consecutive weeks after random assignment.
 In addition, the data contain educational attainment, employment, recruiting experiences, household composition, income, drug use, arrest records, and applicants' background information.
 These data were collected as part of a baseline interview, conducted by Mathematica Policy Research (MPR) shortly after randomization (\cite{Schochet}).
-After converting applicants' answers to binary vectors and adding numeric demographic characteristics, I obtain a total of $5,177$ raw baseline covariates, which are summarized in Section \ref{sec:datadescription}.
+Lee has condensed this information to 28 covariates, including demographic characteristics, parental education, and income, wages, and hours of work at baseline (see Table \ref{tab:lee} in Appendix or Table 2, \cite{LeeBound}).
+This section considers a richer specification, which includes frequency and type of drug use, arrest experiences, reasons for joining JobCorps, and occupation at baseline.
+I shall refer to these covariate choices as Lee's covariates (28) and All covariates (>1,000), respectively.